Intervention Order Hearings

 The Burden and Standard of Proof

 As the consequences of an IVO are less serious than a criminal conviction, the ‘standard of proof’ – that is, the degree to which a Magistrate must be satisfied that allegations are proven – is less stringent.
-In an IVO hearing, allegations need to be proven ‘on the balance of probabilities’.
+In an IVO hearing, allegations of family violence need to be proven ‘on the balance of probabilities’.

 A Magistrate will make a final intervention order if satisfied on the balance of probabilities that: